greena13/react-hotkeys/docs/getting-started.md

 });
 ```

-When parent-based context comes into play soon you will no longer need the mixin and all children of `HotKeys` with `keyMap` set will simply have access to those mappings.
+When parent-based context comes into play soon you will no longer need the mixin and all children of `HotKeys` with `keyMap` set will simply have access to those mappings in their context.

 ```javascript
 import {HotKeys} from 'react-hotkeys';